jamesengleback/P450_Assay_Development/3_TestingFattyAcids/readme.md

 4-Phenylimidazole 4  3.484336e-02     3.730405  0.464898
 4-Phenylimidazole 5  3.837007e-02    17.917318  0.748812
 ```
 I'll get the stdev for each compound ater, but it won't be very good.
+Maybe the R2 is a better metric, since it'll indicate how close to a theoretical michaelis menten curve my data is?
 Maybe a good test later on will be to compare lots of stdevs for lots of compounds, between plates and old school titrations??

+Right now, I'm chalking up this variability to bad pipetting.
+I'll do better next time